marijnh/Eloquent-JavaScript/README.md

 # Eloquent JavaScript

-These are the sources used to build the third edition of Eloquent JavaScript (https://eloquentjavascript.net).
+These are the sources used to build the fourth edition of Eloquent JavaScript (https://eloquentjavascript.net).

 Feedback welcome, in the form of issues and pull requests.